 See above.
 Love, Love, this little special.
 The Hans-Conried-as-The-Mirror version, not the Jeffrey-Jones-as-The-Mirror-remake.
 (Not sure WHEN that happened, but don’t care for it.)

 Nostalgia, ASSEMBLE!!!
 Oh..there you are.
 I can’t pretend to know when this first was shown.
 (That is what Google is for.)
 I remember watching this as a child. and something about it stuck with me long enough to give me a reason to look for it as an adult.
 I bought this DVD two years ago.
 I’m 32.
-It isn’t great animation, or a great story.
+It isn’t great animation.
 But it resonates.